capooti/foss4g_2017_geonode_solr/docs/01_geonode_quickstart.md

 Now, using the same approach based on rules, edit the style for the "Socioeconomic Status (2000-2014)".

-Create three different rules, using the attribute:
+Create three different rules, using the attribute *SESdx14*:

 Rule 1:
 * Name: "Low"